Gholimoli/studyNautv2/docs/lessons-learned.md

 *   **Error Handling:** External APIs can fail for various reasons (rate limits, invalid input, service outages).
 Implement retries (BullMQ offers this) and fallback logic (e.g., primary -> fallback AI provider).
 *   **Prompt Engineering:** The quality of AI output heavily depends on well-structured prompts.
 Iterative refinement is necessary.
 Requesting structured output (JSON) simplifies processing.
 *   **Image Search Quality:** SerpAPI query generation needs to be specific.
 Using AI to generate detailed search phrases from context improves relevance.
+*   **API Reliability & Fallbacks:** External APIs (like Mistral OCR) can have intermittent failures (e.g., 520 errors) or specific limitations (e.g., 422 errors for certain input types/formats).
+Implementing robust fallback logic (e.g., `OcrService` falling back from Mistral to Gemini) is essential for pipeline reliability.
+*   **API Behavior Verification:** Providers might handle different inputs differently (e.g., Mistral OCR requiring raw buffer for PDF but `data_uri` for images).
+It's important to test and verify the specific API requirements for each use case.
+*   **AI Models Evolve Quickly:** Google Gemini and OpenAI models undergo frequent updates.
+Adapting to new capabilities, response formats, and token limits is an ongoing process.

 ### Solutions Implemented